Brain Fitness Online

 License to an online brain training program: All registered students receive a semester license for the scientifically designed and peer reviewed brain training program, Brain HQ.

-Weekly video class to touch bases with classmates and expand on that week's topic.
+Weekly Zoom class to touch bases with classmates and expand on that week's topic.

 Most weeks, a self-graded quiz

 BF Basics This is a general curriculum for 1st time students.
 It provides the background information necessary to understand the components of brain health and to begin to learn more about healthy brains.

 BF Topics: Each semester, we look at an assortment of topics related to brain health.
 Some have been discussed before, and some are brand new.

 PositScience has added a classic feature.
 It is called Brain Connection.
 Although it may be a little outdated, it is still useful if you want to shake up your Brain training routine with brain teasers and more.

 You can access it by going to: https://brainconnection.brainhq.com/

 Watch this short video tutorial on how to log in to your BrainHQ account and get access to the exercises (2 minutes).